Pandawan/LivePage/README.md

 # LivePage
-A New Tab Chrome Extension
+Change your New Tab Page to a beautiful wallpaper and clock